 Authored by Matthew Acho

 The current electrical grid on which we rely so much is alarmingly unprepared for modern security threats.
 The grid’s importance to our nation’s economy and way of life cannot be overstated, yet it is also the weakest component of our infrastructure.
 This report will summarize and illustrate solutions to three major security challenges confronting our grid: electromagnetic pulse (EMP), structural integrity, and cybersecurity.
 EMP encompasses many different types of threats, including natural and man-made occurrences such as: High-altitude Nuclear burst (HEMP), Non-Nuclear EMP (NNEMP), Intentional Electromagnetic Interference (IEMI) as well as threats from solar flares and to the physical structure of the grid itself.
-Indeed, structural attacks are becoming more common, with the most recent being the Metcalf incident outside of San Diego, CA. The culprits in question have not been caught and the sophisticated nature of the attack creates new cause for concern.
+Indeed, structural attacks are becoming more common, with the most recent being the Metcalf incident outside of San Jose, CA. The culprits in question have not been caught and the sophisticated nature of the attack creates new cause for concern.
 The North American Supergrid (NAS) will be able to meet these challenges and more.
 The needed updates laid out by this Initiative will eliminate many of the vulnerabilities that plague the current, outdated grid.

 Structure of the Report

 This report will be divided into three sections concerning the respective security challenges (i.e. threats from EMP, structural integrity, and cyber security).
 These sections will be further divided into the following subcategories: summary (introduction to the threat), historical precedence of the threat, and an explanation of how the NAS will eliminate these vulnerabilities, making the United States safer and its energy generation more efficient.
 Introduction to the threat sections will also include an analysis of the “what, where, when, and how” of the security challenge in question and historical examples will be used to illustrate that all of these threats have real world precedence.